BrianRosamilia/airtable-error-logging/readme.md

 ## Object Parameter Key/Values

 * `apiKey` your Airtable API key.
 Found at https://airtable.com/account
-* `base` the current base which contains the table you wish to log the error to.
+* `base` the current base which contains the table you wish to log the error to
-* `table` the name of the table you wish to log errors to.
-Must follow the schema outlined in [setup](#setup)
+* `table` (optional) the name of the table you wish to log errors to.
+Must follow the schema outlined in [setup](#Setup).
+Defaults to 'Errors'

 ## Notes